VNG-Realisatie/authorization-decision-log/specifications.md

 ### Information Sources {#spec-information}

 The `information` field represents all the supporting information used in the evaluation of the access decision.
-In a PxP architecture this field represents the information that would comes from Policy Information Points (PIPs).
+In a PxP architecture, this field represents the information that would come from Policy Information Points (PIPs).

 It is an object in which each key identifies an information source.
 All information sources that have affected the decision **SHOULD** be included.
 The value of this field **SHOULD** either contain the information that was used in the access decision or be sufficient to retrieve the information.